Geometric shapes on ribber fabrics formed with tuck stitches 4

 In browsing through old photos I came across one of this swatch knit on the Passap eons ago, in a slightly textured unknown fiber, and a thin white one on a small cone with lost fiber markings.
 The find led me to attempt a similar knit using my 930.

-The double bed fair-isle techniques on the Passap use a default color separation where each color in each design row knits twice.
+The built-in double bed fair-isle techniques on the Passap use a default color separation where each color in each design row knits twice.

-A: the chosen file, 20X20B: scaled in length X2, to 20X40
+A: the chosen file, 20X20B: scaled in length X2, to 20X40 C: color inverting every other row beginning with an all-white pixel row

-C: color inverting every other row beginning with an all-white pixel row D: scaling the file X2 in length to 20X80choosing a black row start planned in the background color by color inverting the png E: taking into consideration that the planned DBJ settings will elongate the design, the 20X80 file is scaled in width X2 to 40X80 Knitting the swatch:
+D: scaling the file X2 in length to 20X80choosing a black row start planned in the background color by color inverting the png E: taking into consideration that the planned DBJ settings will elongate the design, the 20X80 file is scaled in width X2 to 40X80 2024:

 The way the yarn is picked up and carried varies with the knitting machine models’ color changers.